Stefan-Resch/stefan-resch.github.io/_publications/2023/2023-automed.md

 title:          "Body Position in Virtual Reality - Balancing Support for Patients with Neuropathy"
 date:           2023-03-29 00:00:00 +0800
 selected:       false
-pub:            "Proceedings on Automation in Medical Engineering"
+pub:            "In: Proceedings on Automation in Medical Engineering (AUTOMED), vol. 2, no. 1, 2023."
-pub_date:       "2023"
+#pub_date:       "2023"
 #semantic_scholar_id: 11ac0b5634a282f1a0da204b98e7473d8b480dfb  # use this to retrieve citation count
 #abstract: >-
 cover:          /assets/images/covers/automed.png